silverstripe/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 ![tutorial:tutorial5_module_creation.jpg](_images/tutorial5_module_creation.jpg)

-To associate the mentor with a project, select one the the mentors, and click on the projects tab.
+To associate the mentor with a project, select one of the mentors, and click on the projects tab.
 Add all the projects a mentor is associated with (see the [list](#What_are_we_working_towards?)), by typing the name in "Find Projects by Page name" and clicking the "Link Existing" button.
 You will notice that you are able to select the same `Project` for multiple mentors.
 This is the definition of a **many-to-many** relation.